 cooperates fully in any and all official investigations into the cause of the illness or injury.

-29. In the event that an observer dies, the Member or CNCP whose flag the receiving vessel is flying shall ensure that the vessel:
+29. In the event that an observer dies, the Member or CNCP whose flag the receiving vessel is flying shall ensure that the receiving vessel:

 a) immediately ceases fishing operations;